couchbase/docker/community/sync-gateway/2.1.2/README.md

 ## Using a URL

-Sync Gateway can also load it's configuration directly from a public URL.
+Sync Gateway can also load its configuration directly from a public URL.

 **Step - 1 :** Upload a configuration file to a publicly available hosting site of your choice (Amazon S3, Github, etc)